 Places 1 and 2 expires in 2021

 Places 3 and 4 expires in 2020

-Candidates on the ballot for the May 4, 2019 election include Chris Dillon (incumbent for Place 5), Amy Fariss (Place 5), Matthew Mix (incumbent for Place 6), and Ashley Mutschink (incumbent for Place 7).
-Candidate information is available at Bastrop Votes, an initiative of the Bastrop Chamber of Commerce.
+Candidates on the ballot for the May 2, 2020 election include Billy Moore (incumbent for Place 3) and Molly McClure (incumbent for Place 4).
+Candidate information will be available at Bastrop Votes, an initiative of the Bastrop Chamber of Commerce.

 Important Election Dates

-A person may not be elected trustee of an independent school district unless the person is a qualified voter.
-Education Code 11.061(b).
 To be eligible to be a candidate for, or elected or appointed to, the office of school Board Trustee, a person must be a qualified voter and: